 - At the brow line

 - Around the diaper area.

 Your baby’s body home to trillions of microbes, like bacteria and yeast.
 For the most part, we harmoniously co-exist with these microscopic bugs.
-And many of them are essential in fortifying protective “barriers” – such as your baby’s:
+And many of them are essential in fortifying protective “barriers” – such as the barrier for your baby’s:

 - Digestive tract

-Sometimes, a microbe goes rogue and begins to take over its environment.
+Sometimes, microbes go rogue and begin to take over their environment.
 This is what happens in the case of cradle cap.

 It turns out that this particular yeast breaks down sebum (a waxy, oily substance secreted from the skin) and then consumes the fatty acids found in sebum.
 In particular, the saturated fatty acids – which are hard fats that you would find in coconut oil or ghee.